tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 > ephemeral public keys and to use the result (truncated to 32 bytes)
 > as random values.
 Such a change would require a security analysis.

-mutualAuth (boolean):
+In JSON, the length is represented as an integer.

+#### `mutual_auth`

+Value: a single `uint8`, with 1 representing "true" and 0 representing "false".
+All other values are forbidden.

-: if set to true, indicates that the client must authenticate with a certificate by sending Certificate and a CertificateVerify message.
+If set to true, this element indicates that the client must authenticate with a certificate by sending Certificate and a CertificateVerify message.
 The server MUST omit the CertificateRequest message, as its contents are redundant.